 While this test shows the Seventh Generation as the clear winner, it doesn't necessarily mean it's the best at picking up water.
 It just picks it up faster than any other brand in our test fleet.

 Water Pick-Up Tests

+Finally, we look at how many sheets are needed to clean up a mess.
+To test this objectively, we spilled a ⅓ cup of water on the table and cleaned it up with each paper towel, noting which took the least and most number of sheets for clean-up, while making sure the sheet size was the same during each round.
 In this test, thicker products with a higher moisture capacity did the best.
-Of the competition, the Viva Signature Cloth and Bounty were clear winners.
+Of the competition, the Viva Multi-Surface and Bounty were clear winners.
 It took only two sheets of towels to completely clean up the spill we made on our counter.
 The Brawny Tear-A-Square was super close, using only about 2.5 sheets.
-This was followed by Seventh Generation (2.75 sheets), Amazon Brand Presto (3 sheets), and Sparkle (3 sheets).
+This was followed by Seventh Generation (2.75 sheets), Presto!
+(3 sheets), and Sparkle (3 sheets).

 Conclusion from Our Absorption Tests